-In the right front corner of our big yard stands our house.
+In the right front corner of our big yard in Wauwatosa, a Milwaukee suburb, stands our house.
 A long cement driveway leads from the street, past the house to a bend, and then a right turn into the garage.
 On cold winter days when snow threatens, our car and most of the others on the block are tucked in their garages like little birds in their nests.
 Cars that aren’t protected from the blasts of a snowstorm create giant white mounds after the last snowflake has fallen.
 No one can go anywhere when their cars are buried under snow.

 Fierce snowstorms sometimes hit the Wisconsin between December and March.
 Cars left outdoors are blanketed in snow.
 The world consists of nothing but while puffy hills everywhere.
 The biggest are the houses.
 The little ones are little hills of yard toys, like sleds, left outdoors overnight.